Cardamom Mountains jar burials

 The Cardamom Mountains jar burials are a collection of twelve mortuary sites dating back to the late and post-Angkor period (15th-17th century CE) located in the Eastern region of Cambodia's Cardamom Mountains.
-The first work to analyse and describe the Jar Burial sites, and the main publications reporting findings, was funded by a three year Marsden grant from the Royal Society of New Zealand.
+The first work to analyse and describe the Jar Burial sites, and the main publications reporting findings, was funded by a three year Marsden grant from the Royal Society of New Zealand awarded to Dr Nancy Beavan.
 In recent years, these sites have gained interest due to their unique wooden coffins and vast collections of large, ceramic jars that often hold multiple human skeletons.
 These remains encompass both adolescents and adults who are speculated to be from the highland populations that inhabited Cambodia's mountain range.
 Various types of grave goods have also been discovered inside and around these burial jars including glass beads, ceramics, and metal jewelry from maritime trade across South and Southeast Asia.

 Highland societal culture

 The highland communities were societies dwelling within the mountainous forests of Cambodia.
 Generally, it is believed that highland people had different cultural practices that were separate from the lowland societies, which we can see throughout various sectors including mortuary practices.
 Unlike Hindu and Buddhist-practicing lowland peoples, the highland communities did not cremate their dead but rather defleshed them before placing them inside large storage containers.
 In contrast, Angkorian society practiced cremation typical of Buddhism and Hinduism, which was introduced to Cambodia during the rise of the Funan kingdom in the first century CE and later gave way to the Angkorian Empire (also known as Khmer Empire), which was founded during the ninth century CE.

 Modern day highland societies still persist to this day in Cambodia and they have their own mortuary customs involving placing their dead in funerary towers, but there is no evidence that they practice jar burials.